it22188236/E-Commerce/README.md

 Production-style e-commerce system built with Node.js microservices, API gateway routing, JWT security, Docker orchestration, CI/CD, and DevSecOps scanning.

-## What This README Contains (Submission Checklist)

-This README includes all key items expected in a full project submission:

 - Project overview and architecture
 - Microservice responsibilities and API design
 - Technology stack